 Invest in Wistar Science

-Wistar researchers are at the forefront of scientific discovery and collaboration, accelerating laboratory discoveries into mainstream medicine recognized the world over.
+Wistar researchers work to accelerate laboratory discoveries into mainstream treatments.
 Wistar scientists developed life-saving vaccines against rabies, rubella, and more recently rotavirus, the most common cause of infantile and childhood diarrhea and death around the world.
 All of these advances are made possible by the generous support of individuals like you.

 ASSISTANT PROFESSOR, TUMOR MICROENVIRONMENT AND METASTASIS PROGRAM

 Metastasis accounts for more than 80 percent of deaths from cancer and remains incurable, a devastating statistic.
 Qing Chen, M.D., Ph.D., and colleagues are particularly interested in brain metastasis, which remains a significant problem in the clinic due to its rising incidence as a consequence of prolonged survival and limited efficacy of existing systemic therapies.
-They study how cancer cells interact with surrounding brain cells to understand how a cancer can become metastatic.
-In a recent study, Dr. Chen showed how invaded breast and lung cancer cells manipulate protective cells in our brains to be able to cause cancer to spread to the brain.
+They study how cancer cells interact with surrounding brain cells.
+In a recent study, Dr. Chen showed how invaded breast and lung cancer cells manipulate protective cells in our brains to facilitate metastasis.
 Her team also identified certain drugs that could be used to stop these cancers from spreading to the brain, which may lead to more effective therapies for patients in the future.

 ASSOCIATE PROFESSOR, GENE EXPRESSION AND REGULATION PROGRAM

 The laboratory of Emmanuel Skordalakes, Ph.D., studies the complex protein assemblies that participate in the replication and maintenance of chromosome ends, known as telomeres.
 Much like the plastic caps on our shoelaces that keep them from fraying, telomeres protect our chromosomes and preserve our genetic information.
-Telomeres can be manipulated to promote cancer proliferation.
-If we can block telomeres from allowing excess cell division, we may be able to develop new drugs that reduce the risk of developing cancer and other age-related diseases.
+Because telomere length is associated with cellular longevity and cancer, if we better understand the basis of telomere replication we may be able to develop new drugs that reduce the risk of developing cancer and other age-related diseases.